cajuncoding/cajuncoding.github.io/_posts/2020-07-20-we-landed-on-the-moon-and-githug-pages-offers-free-hosting.md

 It's these kinds of generous & free services from great companies that enable folks like me to share our ideas!
 And, this positive spiral of sharing is what keeps propelling the pace of innovative software, solutions, and technology.

-_Side thought:_ I was talking to my wife about this recently and she shared that, as a Civil Engineer, she's inspired by community and culture of sharing that the world of Software Development and Open Source communities have become.
+_Side thought:_ I was talking to my wife about this recently and she shared that, as a Civil Engineer, she's truly inspired by the community and culture of sharing that the world of Software Development and Open Source communities have become.

-If you made it here then I truly hope that you have find something that I've shared to be useful, even if it's to learn _what not to do_.
+Anyhow, if you made it here then I truly hope that you have find something that I've shared to be useful, even if it's to learn _what not to do_.

 <a name="rabbit-hole"></a>
 ## What was that rabbit hole?